 Metallosis is a syndrome associated with metal joint implants, where friction between two metal surfaces releases metal ions (electrically charged particles) into the joint, and these trigger an inflammatory response.
-The term 'metal-induced synovitis' describes those parts of the synovial joint lining that bloat up and become rubbery and filled with a florid black staining due to the metal ions.

 Within the knee this condition is usually related to a previous knee replacement (usually a total knee replacement, but also sometimes in a partial/unicompartmental1 knee replacement) in which the polyethylene components have worn down and inadvertently allowed metal components to come into contact where they normally would not.
 In particular it is often the polyethylene part of the metal-backed patella that is at fault, where the polyethylene breaks down and allows the back of the patellar component to make friction contact with the metal femoral component2.
 Metal-backed patellar components are no longer in frequent use but of course there are still many patients who had had this type of implant done in previous years.
 Mechanisms of failure of the polyethylene include polyethylene wear, fracture of the polyethylene or the underlying bone, and dissociation of the polyethylene from its metal backing.

 The condition is more frequently recognised in hip replacements.
 Although rare in the knee, metallosis is a diagnosis must be thought of when investigating a patient whose knee is not settling after a knee replacement

 Knee replacements are not all the same.
 Different manufacturers have their own designs, materials and components, and the surgeon will make his choice among their products based on his/her assessment of the patient's needs and his/her own clinical experience.
 However, most knee replacements contain -

 - a metal femoral component

 - a 'bearing' between them of high density polyethylene, which may be mobile or attached to the tibial component